s-brekke/R-Coding-Interface/README.md

 #### variable_list.xlsx / variable_list.csv
 A list of variable names, descriptions, and possible values.

-Changes in *variable_list.xlsx* will automatically be adapted and saved as *variable_list.csv* if the "readxl" package is installed in R. The script can also be easily changed to always read *variable_list.csv*, but do so with caution as this is a complex csv file that can not be easily saved from Microsoft Excel.

 ### Make changes to interface
 After updating the variable list, these changes must be reflected in *interface.R*.